HyperAgents/hmas/CONTRIBUTING.md

 ### Removed classes : hmas:containsX where X in {Artifact,Agent}

-No motivating scenario for hmas:containsX
+No motivating scenario for hmas:containsX.
-Furthermore users can use hmas:contains on Agent rather than using hmas:containsAgent In issues #X we gave example that show that we do not need hmas:containsX properties since we can directly use hmas:contains and the type associated to the class gives us the type of entity contained in the workspace.
+Furthermore users can use hmas:contains on Agent rather than using hmas:containsAgent.
+In issues #X we gave example that show that we do not need hmas:containsX properties since we can directly use hmas:contains and the type associated to the class gives us the type of entity contained in the workspace.